Shalaby1022/BethanysPieShop/README.md

 ## Installation
 <a name="installation"></a>
 1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
-2. Navigate to the project directory: `cd pie-delight`
+2. Navigate to the project directory:
-3. Restore NuGet packages: `dotnet restore`
+3. Restore NuGet packages:
-4. Update the database: `dotnet ef database update`
+4. Update the database:

 ## Usage
 <a name="usage"></a>